psf/psf-tuf-runbook/README.md

 This repository contains a runbook and supporting program for the Python Software Foundation's TUF key generation and signing ceremonies.

+**Due to COVID-19, this document has been modified for a two person, remote ceremony.**

 ## Notation

 This document is designed to be read as a *runbook* -- a collection of discrete instructions